##British art today comes to the Bancaja Foundation of Valencia with the ‘London Calling’ exhibition.

 The tour of the room reveals the current London art scene through a selection of works from the artists themselves and from international galleries and collections such as Gagosian Gallery, Hauser and Wirth, Goodman Gallery, Victoria Miró Gallery, Frith Street Gallery, Cristea Roberts Gallery, Science LTD, Modern Forms, Gallerie Lelong, Gallerie Thaddaeus Ropac, Colección Hortensia Herrero, and John J. Studzinski, in addition to works from the Bancaja Foundation’s collection.

-The exhibition can be visited at the headquarters of the Bancaja Foundation in Valencia from June 17 to October 17.
+The exhibition can be visited at the headquarters of the Bancaja Foundation in Valencia until October 17.

 Report by 24/7 Valencia team